octopus-db/documentation/docs/source/data_tables.rst

 * YEAR -- Year of publication

-* ADDRESS -- Publisher address
+* ADDRESS -- Usually the address of the publisher or other institution

 * NOTE -- free text field for annotations

 * URL -- Publication url, especially favoured when no DOI available

-* BOOKTITLE -- Title of book, website,
+* BOOKTITLE -- Title of a book, part of which is being cited.
+In OCTOPUS, further, title of website

-* CHAPTER -- Book chapter
+* CHAPTER -- A chapterr, section, sequence etc. number

-* EDITOR --
+* EDITOR -- Name(s) of editor(s)in teh format defined above

-* PUBLISHER -- Publisher
+* PUBLISHER -- Publisher's name

-* INSTITUTION --
+* INSTITUTION -- Institutuion sponsoring a technical report

-* SCHOOL --
+* SCHOOL -- Name of school where thesis was written

 ..  _global_RefAbstract: